WRZN-AM 720

 The station remained a "Pure Gold" format for about six months until management determined that a mix of adult standards, big bands, and ballads would be more conducive to the musical taste of the general area which was mainly made up of retirees.
 On Easter Sunday 1990, WRZN made the "big switch" to big bands and adult standards playing the tunes of Tommy Dorsey, Glen Miller, Tony Bennett, Frank Sinatra, Perry Como and many more standard favorites.
 Former band leader Gene Martin was brought in to revamp the music play list and introduce a new kind of swing time known as "Gene Martin’s Big Bands, Ballads and Blues" heard weekdays from 10AM to 1PM.
 Another local favorite was Pete Mallon and his afternoon "Serenade of big band tunes from the 30s and 40s".
 The locals loved it!

-Another big name celebrity was brought in around 1991 when general manager Patricia Brinker approached former NBC game show host and the original Jeopardy! host, Art Flemming, to host a program called "Senior America", a show about active lifestyles for seniors, and Flemming also was co-host of "Studio 720 with Art Flemming and Patricia Brinker", an issues oriented program focusing on political and public affairs matters.
-Flemming had retired to the area a few years earlier, and was a big hit on the radio airwaves until his death in the mid 1990s.
+Another big name celebrity was brought in around 1991 when general manager Patricia Brinker approached former NBC game show host and the original Jeopardy! host, Art Fleming, to host a program called "Senior America", a show about active lifestyles for seniors, and Fleming also was co-host of "Studio 720 with Art Fleming and Patricia Brinker", an issues oriented program focusing on political and public affairs matters.
+Fleming had retired to the area a few years earlier, and was a big hit on the radio airwaves until his death in the mid 1990s.

 Today, WRZN remains a big hit with the senior crowd, broadcasting the hits from the past five decades, and covering Central Florida from the Gulf to Tampa, to Orlando and Jacksonville.